MicrosoftLearning/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

     Open the code file and review the code it contains, noting the following details:
     - Various namespaces are imported to enable HTTP communication
-    - Code in the **Main** function retrieves the endpoint and key for your cognitive services resource - these will be used to send REST requests to the Text Analytics service.
+    - Code in the **Main** function retrieves the endpoint and key for your Azure AI services resource - these will be used to send REST requests to the Text Analytics service.
-    - The program accepts user input, and uses the **GetLanguage** function to call the Text Analytics language detection REST API for your cognitive services endpoint to detect the language of the text that was entered.
+    - The program accepts user input, and uses the **GetLanguage** function to call the Text Analytics language detection REST API for your Azure AI services endpoint to detect the language of the text that was entered.
     - The request sent to the API consists of a JSON object containing the input data - in this case, a collection of **document** objects, each of which has an **id** and **text**.
     - The key for your service is included in the request header to authenticate your client application.
     - The response from the service is a JSON object, which the client application can parse.